kimtth/awesome-azure-openai-llm/README.md

 1. [Automatic Prompt Engineer (APE)](https://arxiv.org/abs/2211.01910): Automatically optimizing prompts.
 APE has discovered zero-shot Chain-of-Thought (CoT) prompts superior to human-designed prompts like “Let’s think through this step-by-step” (Kojima et al., 2022).
 The prompt “To get the correct answer, let’s think step-by-step.” triggers a chain of thought.
 Two approaches to generate high-quality candidates: forward mode and reverse mode generation.
 [3 Nov 2022] [git](https://github.com/keirp/automatic_prompt_engineer) / [ref](https:/towardsdatascience.com/automated-prompt-engineering-78678c6371b9) [Mar 2024]

+1. [Claude Prompt Engineer](https://github.com/mshumer/gpt-prompt-engineer): Simply input a description of your task and some test cases, and the system will generate, test, and rank a multitude of prompts to find the ones that perform the best.
+[Jul 4, 2023]

   - <details>

     <summary>Expand</summary>

     1. [FireAct](https://arxiv.org/abs/2310.05915): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.05915)]: Toward Language Agent Fine-tuning.
 1. This work takes an initial step to show multiple advantages of fine-tuning LMs for agentic uses.
 2. Duringfine-tuning, The successful trajectories are then converted into the ReAct format to fine-tune a smaller LM.
 3. This work is an initial step toward language agent fine-tuning, and is constrained to a single type of task (QA) and a single tool (Google search). / [git](https://fireact-agent.github.io/) [9 Oct 20239]

+    1. [RankPrompt](https://arxiv.org/abs/2403.12373): Self-ranking method.
+Direct Scoring
+   independently assigns scores to each candidate, whereas RankPrompt ranks candidates through a systematic, step-by-step comparative evaluation.
+[19 Mar 2024]

   </details>